POL-G-049, Version 2.1, 23 November 2020

 A Workplace Modification Assessor (WMA) is nominated by JobAccess.
 A WMA confirms a person’s disability is a barrier to employment and that any requested modifications in an EAF application are required to complete the inherent conditions of a person’s position.
 Importantly, a WMA provides expert advice and information about equipment and workplace modifications that are available to address identified barriers to completing the inherent conditions of a position.

 The Museum is committed to a diverse workplace.
-By making reasonable adjustments to the workplace, where necessary, the Museum enables employees with a permanent or temporary disability to effectively participate and contribute to the operations of the Museum and its achievements.
+By making reasonable adjustments to the workplace, where necessary, the Museum enables employees with a permanent or temporary disability to effectively participate and contribute to the operations of the Museum and its achievements and potentially provides access to employment for people with a disability.

 5.1 What is reasonable adjustment?